originphp/website/source/docs/development/configuration.md

 ## Environment Settings

-> Prior to version 2.6, environment vars were stored in .env.php, now that file is the cached version which has been parsed from .env.
-Simply delete the cached version when you changed settings and a new one will be regenerated
+> As of 2.6, .env is used, and a cached version is created when not in debug mode, and this file is .env.php (this provides backwards compatibility).

-When you first create a project with composer,it will rename the `.env.default` to `.env.php` and set your information there.
+When you first create a project with composer,it will rename the `.env.default` to `.env` and set your information there.
 This information is specific to your current installation.

-As you build your application then will be some custom variables that you use, make sure you always add these definitions to the `.env.php.default` template, since the `.env.php` wont be stored in the git repository for security reasons.
+As you build your application then will be some custom variables that you use, make sure you always add these definitions to the `.env.default` template, since the `.env` file wont be stored in the git repository for security reasons.
 This way when you deploy your app to a new server, simply rename the template and fill out the details.

+> If you make changes to the `.env` file, remember to clear the cached version which is `.env.php`.

 ## Config Class